-4.1 Provide two programming examples in which multithreading provides better performance than a single-threaded solution.

-Answer: (1) A Web server that services each request in a separate thread.
-2) (A parallelized application such as matrix multiplication where (different parts of the matrix may be worked on in parallel.
-(3) An (interactive GUI program such as a debugger where a thread is used (to monitor user input, another thread represents the running (application, and a third thread monitors performance.

-- 4.2 What are two differences between user-level threads and kernel-level threads?
+- 4.1 Provide three programming examples in which multithreading provides better performance than a single-threaded solution.
+Answer: - a.
+A Web server that services each request in a separate thread. - b.
+A parallelized application such as matrix multiplication where different parts of the matrix may be worked on in parallel. - c.
+An interactive GUI program such as a debugger where a thread is used to monitor user input, another thread represents the running application, and a third thread monitors performance. - 4.2 What are two differences between user-level threads and kernel-level threads?
 Under what circumstances is one type better than the other?
-Answer: (1) User-level threads are unknown by the kernel, whereas the kernel is aware of kernel threads.
-(2) On systems using either M:1 or M:N mapping, user threads are scheduled by the thread library and the kernel schedules kernel threads.
-(3) Kernel threads need not be associated with a process whereas every user thread belongs to a process.
-Kernel threads are generally more expensive to maintain than user threads as they must be represented with a kernel data structure. - 4.3 Describe the actions taken by a kernel to context-switch between kernellevel threads.Answer: Context switching between kernel threads typically requires saving the value of the CPU registers from the thread being switched out and restoring the CPU registers of the new thread being scheduled. - 4.4 What resources are used when a thread is created?
-How do they differ from those used when a process is created?
-Answer: Because a thread is smaller than a process, thread creation typically uses fewer resources than process creation.
-Creating a process requires allocating a process control block (PCB), a rather large data structure.
-The PCB includes a memory map, list of open files, and environment variables.
-Allocating and managing the memory map is typically the most time-consuming activity.
-Creating either a user or kernel thread involves allocating a small data structure to hold a register set, stack, and priority.
+Answer: - a.
+User-level threads are unknown by the kernel, whereas the kernel is aware of kernel threads. - b.
+On systems using either M:1 or M:N mapping, user threads are scheduled by the thread library and the kernel schedules kernel threads. - c.
+Kernel threads need not be associated with a process whereas every user thread belongs to a process.
+Kernel threads are generally more expensive to maintain than user threads as they must be represented with a kernel data structure. - 4.3 Describe the actions taken by a kernel to context-switch between kernellevel threads.Answer:

+Context switching between kernel threads typically requires saving the value of the CPU registers from the thread being switched out and restoring the CPU registers of the new thread being scheduled.